esteves-esta/women-fronted-metal-bands/README.md

 ### ✍️ Todo
 - [ ] Like songs and:
   - [ ]  export as csv
-  - [ ]  create or add to a playlist on deezer
+- [ ] Make site responsive
-    - [ ]  redirect do deezer login
+- [ ] create or add songs to a playlist on deezer
 ---

 ## 🧰 Tech Stack